Top 5 things to do in the US Virgin Islands.

 2. CORAL REEF UNDERWATER PARK TRAIL

 Its Coral Reef Underwater Park Trail is an excellent way for people to be close to coral s tropical fish in the US Virgin Islands.
 It’s situated just offshore from Trunk Bay on St John with depths of 3 to 18 feet.
-The water is crystal clear that you can observe marine creatures, including squids, tarpons, and turtles.
+The water is crystal clear and you can observe marine creatures, including squids, tarpons, and turtles.

 Along the path, which is 675 feet long, there are markers in the water that provide details on the coral reefs.
 The Coral Reef Underwater Park Trail attracts families and new snorkelers due to its protected location.
 If you’re going to this trail by yourself, snorkel equipment can be rented at various outfitters in Trunk Bay.